 A system where politicians are only answerable to themselves and not the people is not sustainable and certainly not beneficial to the ruled.
 This calls for the rebalancing of power between the executive and the people, the effective presence of a free media, Quasi-autonomous Non-Governmental Organisations (Quangos) and increased involvement of the voluntary sector to check the conduct and excesses of the executive is vital.

-Even at this early stage of the revived Mthwakazi nationalist movement, nationalist organisations must not be allowed to privatise the agenda.
+Even at this early stage of the revival of the Mthwakazi movement, pro-Mthwakazi organisations must not be allowed to privatise the agenda.
 Ordinary Mthwakazians need not wait for independence to start claiming their power from politicians; this is the right time for people to take matters into their hands; they need to be telling politicians how they (people) should be led and not the other way round, ordinary people are not children and politicians are not parents.

 The Alliance Khumbul’ Ekhaya or AKE seems to be a deliberate attempt to organise and increase civilian participation in the deliberation, planning, decision-making and the review of opportunities and projects within Mthwakazi and that can only be a good thing.

 There are of course conceivable reservations or potential problems in the current structure, composition and form of AKE, in particular, the level of involvement of political organisations and the diversity of the organisation’s focus which may be seen as compromising its impartiality and efficiency and may thus threaten its future stability.
 However, AKE is a noble idea worthy of a chance within the Mthwakazi socioeconomic and political space.